Learning Physics at Future $e^-e^+$ Colliders with Machine: General Strategies

 \subsection{CMB-like Observable Scheme}

 In this subsection, we will introduce a CMB-like observable scheme to encode the kinematic information in each event.
 Let us consider first the cumulative Mollweide projection of two classes of hadron-level events: $e^-e^+ \to qq$ and $e^-e^+ \to Z_\nu Z_q$.
-We make the projection in the following way: (1) define a Cartesian coordinate system at the collider, with $z$-axis being along the beam line; (2) rotate the momentum of the most energetic particle to be along $x$-axis which points from the paper to outside; and (3) scale the brightness of each cell at the projection sphere with the total energy of the particle hits received.
+Here only the visible particles are relevant.
+We make the projection in the following way: (1) define a Cartesian coordinate system at the collider, with its $z$-axis being along the beam line; (2) rotate the momentum of the most energetic visible particle to be along $x$-axis which points from the paper to outside; and (3) scale the brightness of each cell at the projection sphere with the total energy of the particle hits received.
 The projections are shown in Fig.~\ref{fig:eventimg}.
 Both of them demonstrate anisotropic features.
 In the $e^-e^+ \to qq$ projection, there are two bright points centered at $\{ \phi \sin\theta = 0, \cos\theta =0 \}$ and $\{ \phi \sin\theta = \pm \pi, \cos\theta =0 \}$, respectively.
 This reflects that before hadronization the two ancestral quarks move oppositely due to momentum conservation.
-Differently, a pupil-like structure is formed in the $e^-e^+ \to Z_\nu Z_q$ projection, with its circumference and radius being determined by the relative position of these two ancestral quarks and the included angle between them, respectively.
+Differently, a pupil-like structure is formed in the $e^-e^+ \to Z_\nu Z_q$ projection, with its circumference and radius being determined by the relative position of these two ancestral quarks and their included angle, respectively.
 By energy and momentum conservation, the position contour of the second ancestral quark at the $\phi\sin\theta - \cos\theta$ plane is given by

-It predicts the said included angle at $\cos \theta = 0$, $i.e.$, its characteristic value, to be $\sim \phi \sin\theta \sim \pi/2$.
+This equation predicts the said included angle at $\cos \theta = 0$, $i.e.$, its characteristic value, to be $\sim \phi \sin\theta \sim \pi/2$.
 With hadronization, the position points and contours for these ancestral quarks are smeared into halos, with their energy density varying spatially.